apollographql/runtime-testing-framework/docs/src/reference/framework/test-plans.md

 - `matrix`: Dimensions specified as key value pairs for templating the Test Plan where the variables are arrays of scalars.
   - Each matrix entry must have a consistent type for the variables array.
-Mixing different scalar variables will result in an error when you attempt to run the Test Plan.
+Mixing different scalar variables will result in an error when the Test Plan is run.
   - An optional `variant_names` key can be provided to customise the names of the output directories used by each variant.
 - `custom_providers`: Declarations for loading Custom Provider Definitions.